SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 PCA is applied to the standardized stock-return matrix.

-The covariance matrix is eigendecomposed:
+The eigenvectors and eigenvalues of the covariance matrix are found:

 $$
 \Sigma v_i = \lambda_i v_i